 • As a tincture- I like this brand (keep in mind that this form is the least effective but may work in a pinch)

-Adults can take and of these preparations 3-4 times a day.
+Adults can take any of these preparations 3-4 times a day.

 Throughout history, licorice root has been revered for its ability to soothe and calm sore throats.
 It is also an expectorant, so if you have a croupy cough along with an aching throat, this remedy will work for that as well.

-You can easily buy the tea (I like this one) or licorice root itself (I like this one and this one) to make the tea at home.
+You can easily buy the tea (I like this one) or licorice root itself (I like this one) to make the tea at home.
 It has a sweet flavor, so feel free to add other tasty herbs like cinnamon or a few cloves to balance the sweetness.

 Adults can take licorice root 2-3 times per day.

-A demulcent herb that moistens mucus membranes, marshmallow root is a must have for soothing dry, irritated sore throats.
-It contains a water soluble fiber that has amazing pain easing properties.
+A demulcent herb that moistens mucous membranes, marshmallow root is a must have for soothing dry, irritated sore throats.
+It contains a water-soluble fiber that has amazing pain easing properties.